 The kill rate of a pellet depends on the attractiveness and quality of the carrier, weather conditions at the time of application, and the toxicant level of the bait.
 If the carrier material is not attractive and palatable to the slugs, they may refuse the bait or consume a sublethal dose of toxicant, from which they can recover.

 Metaldehyde is available in various formulations for slug and snail control.
-These include liquids, sand granules as well as traditional cereal based baits.
+These include liquids, sand granules as well as traditional cereal-based baits.
 Meal formulations (for home use, usually a 2 percent metaldehyde pellet with an insecticide to control other pests) are also available.
-Liquid metaldehyde and meal formulations may give fast plant protection due to the good coverage and attractiveness to slugs, but they do not last more than 2 or 3 days, at best, until wind, UV light and moisture cause metaldehyde to degrade into non-mollusk-killing compounds.
+Liquid metaldehyde and meal formulations may give fast plant protection due to the good coverage, but they do not last more than 2 or 3 days, at best, because wind, UV light and moisture cause metaldehyde to degrade into non-mollusk-killing compounds.
 Slug Fest® is one such liquid sprayable product and is labeled for use on many food as well as nonfood and ornamental crops.
 It is particularly used for immature slugs prior to canopy closure in establishing a stand.

 Fall baiting usually is recommended for non-irrigated crops.
-Apply bait after the first few rain showers, when slugs become surface active after a summer of hiding deep in the soil to avoid high temperatures and dry conditions.
+Apply bait after the first rain showers of the season, when slugs become surface active after a summer of hiding deep in the soil to avoid high temperatures and dry conditions.
 Bait applied immediately after the first fall rains can kill a large population of the field slugs before they lay eggs.
 However, spring applications are also necessary in most fields with minimum or no-tillage practices.
 Of the eggs that are laid in the fall, some will hatch in 2 to 4 weeks; the rest will hatch the following winter or early spring.
 These small slugs often do not accept bait as readily as larger slugs.

 Control is seldom, if ever, complete.
-Around the home, removing garden debris, leaf litter, and other excess vegetation helps to remove slug habitat and reduce slug numbers.
+Around the home garden, removing debris, leaf litter, and other excess vegetation helps to remove slug habitat and reduce slug numbers.

-Cultivation Slug populations can be reduced by tillage.
-When the amount of minimal/zero tillage is increased, so are slug levels.
+Slug populations can be reduced by tillage.
+Typically, when the amount of minimal/zero tillage is increased, so are slug levels.
 Plows, discs, and rototillers crush and bury slugs, disrupt their pathways, dry soil, and remove volunteer-plant food for slugs.
 Control is proportional to tillage frequency, depth, and efficiency.
 Plowing followed by disking can be sufficiently effective, so that no further control is needed.
 A fine seedbed will protect seeds and help prevent slugs accessing seedlings before emergence.
 Take steps to ensure that a crop has the best chance to get up quickly.